funkman1/nexusACR/README.md

 5. Now we can try to pull an image from our ACR by running the command,

    **docker pull nexus-hostname:repository-port/image**
-6. To confirm that the pull request was sucessful you should see the image folder in the browse repo section in Nexus UI and a repo status of Remote available.
+6. To confirm that the pull request was successful you should see the image folder in the browse repo section in Nexus UI and a repo status of Remote available.